abedfetrat/fem07-pod-request-access-landing-page/README.md

 ### What I learned

 I learned to setup a simple HTML Form with custom validation message and style.

+### Continued development

+Because the background image and the pattern graphic is decorative elements and don't provide to the content of the page, I should move them from the HTML file to the CSS inorder to have a more cleaner markup.

 ## Author